kazuyaseki/figma-to-react/README.md

 Feel free to folk this repositoty, create and publish your own Figma to Vue, Flutter, SwiftUI or whatsoever!

 `buildTagTree` method would be useful for such case.
-`buildTagTree` method outputs a `tag` object in the following format which is independent from how the final outcome is structured.
+`buildTagTree` metsod outputs a `tag` object in the following format which is independent from how the final outcome is structured.

 ```ts
 export type Tag = {